 Qualities of a Drywall & Ceiling Tile Installer

-Drywall and Ceiling Tile Installers state the following job skills are important in their day-to-day work.
+When polled, Drywall and Ceiling Tile Installers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.